The human secretome and membrane proteome

 The secretory pathway

 In the secretory pathway (Figure 7), proteins with a signal sequence that guides them to the endoplasmic reticulum (ER) are transported from the ER through the Golgi apparatus via vesicles to arrive at the surface of the cell.
 The signal sequence targeting proteins for secretion, called a signal peptide, is a short, hydrophobic N-terminal sequence which is inserted into the ER membrane and subsequently cleaved off from the protein.
 Membrane proteins may also contain a SP, but most often the N-terminal transmembrane (TM) region function as the signal sequence.
 The ER signal sequences are recognized by chaperone proteins which guide the synthesizing ribosomes to the rough ER where translocation of the protein sequence occurs in a protein complex named the translocon.
 Membrane proteins are transferred to the lipid bilayer of the ER membrane via the translocon whereas secretory proteins are transported into the ER lumen.
-Once inside the ER lumen, other chaperone proteins make sure that the protein is folded and assembled correctly and the oxidative environment allows for formation of disulfide bonds, addition of carbohydrates and proteolytic cleavages.
+Once inside the ER lumen, other chaperone proteins make sure that the protein is folded and assembled correctly and the oxidative environment enables formation of disulfide bonds, addition of carbohydrates and proteolytic cleavages.
 The proteins that pass the ER quality control are transported via vesicles to the Golgi apparatus, where they are further modified in important processes such as glycosylation and phosphorylation.
 The Golgi is also responsible for sorting of proteins for transport to their final destination, which most often is the plasma membrane, lysosomes or secretion out from the cell.

 Figure 7.
 Overview of the secretory pathway.